valkey-io/valkey-glide-csharp/DEVELOPER.md

 6. Test framework and style

 The CSharp Valkey-Glide client uses xUnit v3 for testing code.
-The test code styles are defined in `.editorcofing` (see `dotnet_diagnostic.xUnit..` rules).
+The test code styles are defined in `.editorconfig` (see `dotnet_diagnostic.xUnit..` rules).
 The xUnit rules are enforced by the [xUnit analyzers](https://github.com/xunit/xunit.analyzers) referenced in the main xunit.v3 NuGet package.
 If you choose to use xunit.v3.core instead, you can reference xunit.analyzers explicitly.
-For additional info, please, refer to https://xunit.net and https://github.com/xunit/xunit
+For additional info, please, refer to <https://xunit.net> and <https://github.com/xunit/xunit>

 ## Community and Feedback